Easy peach jam without pectin – preserve the wonderful summer flavors by making this homemade peach jam recipe.

 Summer is almost over and the peach season is almost at the end as well, but we can still buy lots of peaches at the farmer’s market and pretty much anywhere.
 And they are better than ever: ripe, sweet, juicy… I eat one almost every day, over the sink, letting the juices run down my chin and hand… So good!

 As long as they are really ripe, peaches are probably my favorite summer fruits.
 Or nectarines… they are so similar I don’t usually care which ones I am buying, those that look and feel better at the moment.
-And if you have a glut of juicy peaches or nectarines, how about making this amazing Nectarine Cake, this Peach Cake with Sour Cream, this Smoothie, or this Fresh Peach Compote.
+And if you have a glut of juicy peaches or nectarines, how about making this amazing Nectarine Cake, this Peach Cake with Sour Cream, this Peach Cobbler Pound Cake Recipe, this Smoothie, or this Fresh Peach Compote.
 Or try a Chicken Salad with Grilled Peaches.

 What do you need for this easy peach jam recipe?